syncfusion-content/asp.netwebforms-docs/aspnet/DigitalGauge/MVVM.md

 ![](MVVM_images/MVVM_img3.png)

-Digital Gauge with two way binding in Angular JS {:.caption}
+Digital Gauge with two way binding in AngularJS {:.caption}

-### Knockout Binding
+### KnockoutJS Binding

-* Knockout support allows you to bind the html elements against any of the available data models.Two types of knockout binding is supported as of angular,
+* KnockoutJS support allows you to bind the HTML elements against any of the available data models.Two types of KnockoutJS binding is supported as of AngularJS,

   1. one-way binding